RongchangLi/AICity2023_DrivingAction/README.md

 >       * ...
 >     * video_ids.csv
 ### Reproduce
 To reproduce our results, you should run all the experiments in the [Train/exp/aicity3](Train/exp/aicity3) folder.
-We recommend to directly download our pretrianed checkpoints can be downloaded [here](https://baidu.com).
+We recommend to directly download our pretrianed checkpoints [here](https://baidu.com).
 It includes all the checkpoints of different trainning datatypes, camera views and sampling strategy.
 After training or downloading all the checkpoints, please put them into the [Inference/checkpoint_submit](Inference/checkpoint_submit) folder.
 Then organize the A2 dataset provided by 2023 AI City Challenge as mentioned manner above.